DrakeData/MSDS434-Final_P2/README.md

 ![gco_relink_billing](images/gcp5.png)

 ### Step 2: Create BigQuery Table
 1. In your GCP project, navagate to BigQuery.
-This will be our Data Lake that we will store the Spotify track data and the place we create a basic machine learning model using the ata.
+This will be our Data Lake that we will store the Spotify track data and the place we create a basic machine learning model from the data.
 2. Create a new data set.
     - Next to your project name, click the three dots and click 'Create dataset'.
     - My dataset name is 'spotify_track_data'.